colcon/colcon.readthedocs.org/user/overriding-packages.rst

 If your underlay is an isolated workspace, then no two packages in it will have the same include directory.
 Using an isolated overlay workspace won't help if your underlay is already a merged workspace (for example, the default ROS installation when installed from binary packages).
-See :doc:`this documentation <isolated-vs-merged-workspaces>` if you're unsure what an isolated workspace is.

 Sort include directories according to the workspace order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^